gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 }
 </style>

 When starting with email marketing, it's essential to pay attention to DKIM.
 This isn't just a task for your tech team.
 It significantly influences whether your emails reach inboxes or end up in spam folders.
 Consider DKIM as your domain's signature on every email you send.
 Without it, mailbox providers such as Gmail or Outlook may doubt the authenticity of your emails.
-From my experience in email delivery, overlooking DKIM can harm your campaigns in the long run.

 ## <a id="what-is-dkim"></a>What is DKIM?

 DKIM, or DomainKeys Identified Mail, establishes a trustworthy link between the domains sending emails and the messages themselves using cryptographic authentication.
 Think of it as a digital wax seal that not only identifies the sender but also ensures the message remains unchanged during delivery.

-This system uses asymmetric cryptography, which involves two keys: a private key that is safely kept on the sending server to sign each outgoing email, and a public key that is available in DNS records for receiving servers to verify the signature.
+This system uses asymmetric cryptography, which involves two keys: a **private key** that is safely kept on the sending server to sign each outgoing email, and a **public key** that is available in DNS records for receiving servers to verify the signature.

 When properly configured, each message contains a unique DKIM signature header that looks similar to this: